yochaigal/newschoolrevolution/_posts/2023-07-10-cairn-2e-playtest.md

 ### Wait what about the box set?

 Yeah this is still happening.
 Kickstarter in September, I hope.
 I'm just trying to write the damn thing _first_, you know?

+### What about that weird Jewish thing you were making?

+That's still happening!
+The adventure is officially called Beyond The Pale.
+The writing and art has been finished for about six months, but I took... kind of a long time to get it done, and fell out of sync with the layout person.
+But fear not!
+It is actively being worked on.
+Lost Pages is publishing it, so it should look AMAZING in print, people.